mariebernf/Flex_Fit_P4/README.md

 During testing, it was noted that there was no button to continue shopping from the cart page.

 **Fix:** A "Continue Shopping" button was added to the cart page, linking back to the products page to improve user navigation.

 ---

-**It was also noted:**

-* The product sizes appear as separate listings for the same product.
-This was a known design limiation and is documented in the Design Limiations and Future Features sections.

-* That there is not a separte Men's and Women's shopping page.
-The reason for this is documented in the Design Limiations section and is also included in the Future Features section.

----